-- What quality-related data are measured by the unit? - How are the results from monitoring and measuring analysed and evaluated? - How do you evaluate the performance of your QMS? - How do you evaluate the impact of changes made to the QMS? - What data are used as inputs for the management review process? - How do you know that your processes are achieving their intended results? - Is benchmarking being undertaken by the unit? - How do you ensure that the data you use are accurate, reliable and secure? - What documented evidence is retained by the unit that your monitoring and measurement strategies are fit for purpose?
+- What quality-related data are measured by the unit? - How are the results from monitoring and measuring analysed and evaluated? - How do you evaluate the performance of your QMS? - How do you evaluate the impact of changes made to the QMS? - What data are used as inputs for the management review process? - How do you know that your processes are working as intended? - What trend data are gathered by the unit? - What key performance indicators (KPIs) have been defined by the unit? - Is benchmarking being undertaken by the unit? - How do you ensure that the data you use are accurate, reliable and secure? - What documented evidence is retained by the unit that your monitoring and measurement strategies are fit for purpose?